Mattel (MAT) UBS Global Consumer and Retail Conference 2025 summary

 Shifted from a toy manufacturer to an IP-driven company, focusing on managing global franchises and building emotional connections with fans.

-Reduced non-manufacturing workforce and SKUs by over 35%, and cut manufacturing factories, while growing top line by $500M.
+Reduced non-manufacturing workforce and SKUs by over 35%, and cut manufacturing factories by five, with another reduction planned.

 Industry outlook and growth drivers